-In the conduct of our business, Axcelis collects, uses, transmits and stores data on information technology systems.
+In the conduct of our business, Axcelis collects, uses, transmits, and stores data on information technology systems.
 This data includes confidential information belonging to Axcelis, our employees or our customers or other business partners, some of which is personally-identifiable information of individuals.
-As reported in the 2022 Verizon Data Breach Investigation Report, cyber-attacks in the manufacturing industries are largely financially motivated, although business espionage is the objective in a strong majority of the incidents.
+As reported in the 2023 Verizon Data Breach Investigation Report, cyber-attacks in the manufacturing industries are almost entirely financially motivated.
 Axcelis has been and expects to continue to be subject to cybersecurity threats and incidents, including through employee error or misuse; individual attempts to gain unauthorized access to information systems; and sophisticated and targeted measures known as advanced persistent threats, none of which have had a material impact on the Company to date.

 Axcelis implements a "Layered Security Strategy" that aligns with National Institute of Standards and Technology Cybersecurity Framework.
 To do so, we devote significant resources to network security, data encryption, employee training and other measures to protect our systems and data from unauthorized access or misuse.
 This includes continuously monitoring and reacting to the cybersecurity environment, by implementing best-in-class solutions from a number of vendors.
 On an on-going basis, we engage a cybersecurity consultant to validate and advise on the Company's cyber landscape and to drive employee vigilance through employee cyber training and messaging.
 We continually replace less secure legacy systems to improve internal and external cyber defenses and maintain a cyber incident response plan including reporting and recovery processes.
-As discussed in our proxy statement, the full Board of Directors receive quarterly reports on cybersecurity risks and annual reports on management initiatives to promote cybersecurity.
+See Item IC "Cybersecurity" below.
+In addition, as discussed in our proxy statement, the Audit Committee and the full Board of Directors receive quarterly reports on cybersecurity risks and annual reports on management initiatives to promote cybersecurity.

-However, depending on their nature and scope, cybersecurity incidents could result in business disruption; the misappropriation, corruption or loss of confidential information and critical data (Axcelis' and that of third parties); reputational damage; unnecessary expense; litigation with third parties; diminution in the value of Axcelis' investment in research, development and engineering; data privacy issues; and increased cybersecurity protection and remediation costs.
-These adverse outcomes could negatively impact our revenues, expenses, profitability and asset values.
+However, depending on their nature and scope, cybersecurity incidents could result in business disruption; the misappropriation, corruption or loss of confidential information and critical data (Axcelis' and that of third parties); reputational damage; unnecessary expense; litigation with third parties; diminution in the value of Axcelis' investment in research, development, and engineering; data privacy issues; and increased cybersecurity protection and remediation costs.
+These adverse outcomes could negatively impact our revenues, expenses, profitability, and asset values.